rsksmart/RSKIPs/IPs/RSKIP690.md

 The value is matched **exactly**.
 No case folding, no trimming, no aliases.

-A call can fail more than one check at once, and the reason emitted reaches the receipts trie, so the order is consensus.
-It is:
+A call can fail more than one check.
+Exactly one `release_request_rejected` is emitted, carrying the reason of the first failure in this order:

-1. Caller is a contract.
-Emits `CALLER_CONTRACT` and does **not** refund, as RSKIP185 established.
+1. Caller is a contract. `CALLER_CONTRACT`, not refunded.
-   This is checked first, so an unrecognized `addressType` does not turn a contract call into a refund.
-2. `addressType` is not one of the four.
-Emits `UNSUPPORTED_ADDRESS_TYPE` and refunds.
+2. `addressType` is not one of the four. `UNSUPPORTED_ADDRESS_TYPE`, refunded.
-3. The amount fails the existing checks.
-Emits `LOW_AMOUNT` or `FEE_ABOVE_VALUE` and refunds, unchanged from `releaseBtc`.
+3. The amount fails the existing checks. `LOW_AMOUNT` or `FEE_ABOVE_VALUE`, refunded.
-4. The address cannot be derived from the requester's public key.
-Emits `UNSUPPORTED_ADDRESS_TYPE` and refunds.
-Only taproot can reach this, see the derivation below.

-Exactly one `release_request_rejected` is emitted, carrying the reason of the first check that failed.
+4. The taproot tweak fails. `UNSUPPORTED_ADDRESS_TYPE`, refunded.

 ### Address derivation